awalpremi/ESRGANMac/readme.md

 1. **Set Up Your Environment**

     Ensure your environment is set up by running the `install.ipynb` notebook or manually following the setup steps above.
+Use the replacement files to replace the appropriate files in the newly downloaded directory

 2. **Run the Enhancement Script**